 The expression “busy as a bee” certainly applies when it comes to our tiny garden visitors that carry minuscule pollen grains from flower to flower.
 Those industrious insects—along with other pollinators such as moths, wasps, butterflies and hummingbirds—are doing the hard work of transferring pollen so that plants can reproduce and make fruits and seeds.
 Without their help, there’s no food!
 The scary thing is that pollinator populations, especially bees and butterflies, are declining, likely due to pesticide misuse and habitat destruction, says Penn State University.
 But there’s plenty we can all do to help them thrive in our gardens.
 Plus, nothing’s more beautiful than seeing a jewel-toned hummingbird flit from flower to flower or a plump bee tumbling out of a dewy blossom.

-Here are the most beautiful plants to attract them to your garden:
+Here are the most beautiful pollinator friendly plants to attract them to your garden: